DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

  > 1. We'll change the lacing on *Point.ByCoordinates*, but won't change anything else about the graph above.

 ####Shortest List
 The simplest way is to connect the inputs one-on-one until one of the streams runs dry.
-This is called the “Shortest List” algorithm:
+This is called the “Shortest List” algorithm.
+This is the default behavior for Dynamo nodes:

 ![Input Examples](images/6-1/shortestListDiagram.png)